FreshMeteor/blog/source/_posts/ComputerNetwork.md

 传输时延。

 * **Consider sending a packet from a source host to a destination host over a fixed route.
 List the delay components in the end-to-end delay.
 Which of these delays are constant and which are variable?**
-Nodal processing delay is variable.
+Nodal processing delay is constant.
 Queuing delay is variable, because it depends on if there is a queue in route.
-Transmission delay is variable.
-It depends on the size of packet.
+Transmission delay is constant.
 Propagation delay is constant.
-Because the distance of two ends is constant.
 * **Suppose Host A wants to send a large file to Host B. The path from Host A to Host B has three links, of rates R1 = 500kbps, R2 = 2Mbps, and R3 = 1Mbps.**
 *a.
 Assuming no other traffic in the network, what is the throughput for the file transfer?*
 Because of bottlenet link, the throughput = min{R1,R2,R3} = R1 = 500kbps.
 *b.
 Suppose the file is 4 million bytes.
 Dividing the file size by the throughput, roughly how long will it take to transfer the file to Host B?*
-time = 4000000/500000 = 8s
+time = 4000000*8/500000 = 64s(1 byte = 8 bits)
 *c.
 Repeat(a)and(b), but now with R2 reduced to 100 kbps* the throughput = 100 kbps
 time_new = 4000000/100000 = 40s